raviqqe/turtle-build/README.md

 ## Compatibility

 Turtle aims to support full syntax of the Ninja build files.
-It also supportts basic command line arguments but is not going to implement all the original options.
+It also supports basic command line arguments but is not going to implement all the original options.

 ### Syntax